 Overhead cranes have a railed support structure, known as a bridge, and a wheeled trolley that travels across the bridge horizontally.
 The other primary component of an overhead crane is the hoist, that’s attached to the trolley, and is used to perform the lifts.
 Several varieties of overhead cranes exist including gantry, semi-gantry, cantilever gantry, storage bridge, and wall cranes.

 OSHA regulates overhead crane safety through 29 CFR 1910.179, overhead and gantry cranes.
-This regulation covers general requirements, design, inspection, maintenance requirements
+This regulation covers general requirements, design, inspection, maintenance requirements and operations.

 Our goal for this article is to break down and summarize these inspection standards and help you understand how you can become OSHA compliant in regards to overhead crane inspection, preventative maintenance, crane repair, and user training.